 26. Enrolment in a programme at Massey University requires:

-(a) approval of admission to the University and to the qualification by the Council of the University (or its delegate) (this includes applicants not being of bad character, no misconduct or breach of discipline, and sufficient progress in study);
+(a) approval of admission to the University and to the qualification by the Council of the University (or its delegate) (this includes applicants being of good character, which includes, amongst other judgements, an applicant's previous conduct and discipline and the applicant's sufficient study progress at another institution in line with Massey's Academic Progress Monitoring thresholds);

 (b) assurance from the relevant academic unit that the financial, human and physical resources relevant to the proposed programme are available; and